-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements (the "Annual Financial Statements") of Amarc Resources Ltd. ("Amarc", or the "Company") for the year ended March 31, 2023, which are publicly available on SEDAR at www.sedar.com.
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the audited financial statements (the "Annual Financial Statements") of Amarc Resources Ltd. ("Amarc", or the "Company") for the year ended March 31, 2024, which are publicly available on SEDAR+ at www.sedarplus.ca.
 All monetary amounts herein are expressed in Canadian Dollars ("CAD") unless otherwise stated.